grico1974/GrueZMachine/README.md

 Recursive methods in Haskell do not require any special keyword like apparently OCaml does and the order in which the inner functions are defined is different; outside to inside using the `where` keyword while OCaml apparently is from inside to outside.

-I take this opportunity to also point out another subtle difference between Haskell and OCaml, or at least, Eric's impelemtation.
+Which reminds me I forgot to point out a curious and convenient difference between Haskell and OCaml, or at least, Eric's implementation.
 It seems as if OCaml does not have `let-in` blocks or maybe Eric is simply not using them.
 Haskell allows you to use these blocks and not repeatedly use `let` and `in` in every nested binding.